blimmer/yarn-plugin-dedupe/README.md

 ## Usage

-By default, the plugin will automatically dedupe after all `install` commands.
+By default, the plugin will automatically dedupe after all commands that install packages.

 You can configure this behavior in your `.yarnrc.yml` file via the `dedupePluginMode` configuration option.